Synert/SandTest/README.md

 # SandTest
 A sand 'physics' demo in Unity, initially put together in an afternoon.
-Might expand on it?

 <img src = "http://www.synert.co.uk/images/code/sand.png"/>

+<a href = "https://www.youtube.com/watch?v=lxoE0yVbmjI">Demo video</a>

 #### WHAT IT DO?
 tl;dr *it's all a big hack where i just smooth the normals*